Disny History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Disny research.
 Another 111 words (8 lines of text) covering the years 1641, 1677, 1730 and 1677 are included under the topic Early Disny History in all our PDF Extended History products and printed products wherever possible.

 Disny Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Disny include Disney, Deisney, D'Isney and others.

 Early Notables of the Disny family (pre 1700)

-Migration of the Disny family to the New World and Oceana
+Migration of the Disny family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Disnys to arrive on North American shores: William Disney who settled in Maryland in 1740.